-Display ads present you with the opportunity to showcase your offers on a wide variety of ad formats.
-Plus, when you create display ads on advertising platforms such as the Google Display Network your ads have the potential to reach users on millions of websites around the globe.
+Display ads present you with the opportunity to showcase your offers in a wide variety of ad formats.
+Plus, when you create display ads on advertising platforms such as the Google Display Network, your ads have the potential to reach users on millions of websites around the globe.

 The success with display ads lies with targeting the right user at the right time on the right website.